 Current environmental issues affecting the Finnish people: limited air pollution in urban centers; some water pollution from industrial wastes, agricultural chemicals; habitat loss threatens wildlife populations.

-Google maps Finland
+Google Maps Finland

 The capital and other divisions